Involvement

 Traffic Safety in the Neighborhood

-Forest Estates is is adjacent to two arterial roads maintained by the Maryland State Highway Administration (MD-97 Georgia Avenue and MD-193 University Boulevard) as well as I-495, the Capital Beltway.
-However, our tree-lined neighborhood streets - most with sidewalks - have a speed limit of 25 mph, and are well-maintained by the Montgomery County Department of Transportation.
+Forest Estates is adjacent to two arterial roads maintained by the Maryland State Highway Administration (MD-97 Georgia Avenue and MD-193 University Boulevard) as well as I-495, the Capital Beltway.
+However, our tree-lined neighborhood streets - most with sidewalks - have a speed limit of 20 mph and are well-maintained by the Montgomery County Department of Transportation.

-We advocate for safety improvements in our neighborhood, and recently ensured the painting of high-visibility crosswalks following a road repaving project in our neighborhood.
-Please be mindful of your behavior when driving, biking, and walking and be respectful of all road users!
+We advocate for safety improvements in our neighborhood and recently ensured the painting of high-visibility crosswalks following a road repaving project.
+Please be mindful of your behavior when driving, biking, and walking, and be respectful of all road users!

 We support Montgomery County Vision Zero which aims to eliminate traffic-related deaths in the County by 2030.